 Music connects us to our cultural roots, especially when it comes to songs from our own childhoods.
 Canticos Books are excellent for achieving this goal.
 With beautiful illustrations and adorable characters, your small children will feel the love and nostalgia that mom and dad bring to the songs that our own mothers and grandmothers sang to us.
 Additionally, these songs are translated in English so kids can be introduced to what will be their primary language in a fun educational way.

 It is worth it to make the effort.
 Children grow up relating each language with mom and dad and learn to communicate following these family practices.
-If our four-year-old sees me speaking Portuguese or English, he will always say “Mami, habla Español”.
+If our four-year-old sees me speaking portuguese or English, he will always say “Mami, habla Español”.
 And with his dad, he will do the same, asking that he only speak Portuguese.
 He is already accustomed to us speaking our respective languages and he likes it.
 It is incredible the capacity he has to flip the language “switch”, even though we are all speaking together.
 The mix is fantastic and he has learned to speak both of our languages, pronouncing each one perfectly and conjugating the different verbs.
 He is 100% fluent in both Spanish and Portuguese.

 Make use of teaching resources

-Valerie is a Venezuelan-American writer.
+About the author Valerie is a Venezuelan-American writer.
 She lives in Miami with her Brazilian husband and two little ones.
 She created Relatos de Familia, a multicultural parenting blog that reflects her trilingual family and their faith at the center of their lives.
 Valerie is passionate about encouraging and guiding families going through difficult times and celebrating parenthood moments and learnings to inspire others.
 Follow Valerie on Instagram @relatosdefamilia.